ahcano/Project_2_machine_learning/README.md

 # Usage and model setup requirements

 This project is for information purposes only and is not intended to be used as a base for any high risk investments.
 The predictions offer only a perspective created artificially using python code ;-)
-To use the prediction models, simply load the input data in a csv format:

 # Import the dataset into a Pandas Dataframe
+To use the prediction models, simply load the input data in a csv format, replacing the file name on the following python line:

 ohlcv_df = pd.read_csv
 (
     "Starter_Data.csv",